Inspiration and advice for your building project

 A home improvement loan secured against your home is the next cheapest option and may be easier to secure than a larger mortgage.
 The final option is a straightforward personal loan.

-Buying a property at auction requires special financial arrangements - for a start, as most auctions are usually announced only 4-6 weeks in advance, and you'll need confirmation that the funds are in place before committing on the night, you'll need to act fast.
+Buying a property at auction requires special financial arrangements — for a start, as most auctions are usually announced only 4-6 weeks in advance, and you'll need confirmation that the funds are in place before committing on the day, you'll need to act fast.
 With time of the essence, it is best to consult a broker who can quickly identify the few regular lenders who are set up to proceed a mortgage application 'before' having had an offer accepted (surprisingly few are set up for it).
-You'll need to apply in principle and get a valuation on the property before the night, so act fast.
+You'll need to apply in principle and get a valuation on the property before the auction, so act fast.
 Some specialist companies have sprung up offering short term funding for properties going to auction (typically taking into account their uninhabitable state) but they are much more expensive than the traditional lenders.
 Try Auction Finance.

 Arrange funding first: Approach lenders before you start looking for a renovation — arranging finance can take weeks.
 Having funding in place, subject to valuation of the property, will mean that you can act quickly when you find the right opportunity.